This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Ayurvedic Larder was started about two years ago with myself and my wonderful friend Nicole.
 The aim of the Larder was first

-and primarily to make ourselves beautiful Ayurvedic products to use that we
+and primarily to make ourselves fabulous Ayurvedic products to use that we would then share with others.

-I use for my Ayurveda abhyanga body oil massage.
+An Ayurvedic lifestyle to me is living a simpler life, a life where I make things and do things for myself.
+I make body oils that I use for my Ayurvedic abhyanga body oil massage.
 I make ghee, which I eat with most of what I cook.
 I make my own masalas.
 Ayurveda is something I eat, sleep and dream and love every day.

 What role do you think art in society will hold in our future?

-art galleries and have a look and see what artists are making.
+that if you want to know where the world is going and want to know what's coming next, frequent art galleries and have a look at what artists are making.
 Artists are always deeply connected to the future.
-They're, I guess, in some way connected to the invisible world, allowing us to have an insight into what's
+I guess, in some way they are connected to the invisible world, allowing us to have an insight into what's coming.
+I think with the arrival of

 They say home is where the heart is.
 What